PMBOK® Guide 7th Edition vs 6th Edition

 Value Delivery System

 The PMBOK® Guide’s pivot from a process focus to a value delivery focus is reflective of the global shift in project management itself.
-Organizations of all sizes and in all industries find themselves needing to be flexible to address multiple unexpected market shits as the Covid-19 pandemic continues to impact the world’s economy.
+Organizations of all sizes and in all industries find themselves needing to be flexible to address multiple unexpected market shifts as the Covid-19 pandemic continues to impact the world’s economy.

 Those preparing for the PMP® exam or those PMP® credential holders seeking to keep their skills relevant will benefit from the PMI®’s new Value Delivery System Explainer.
 Open the resources to click through “the concept of information flow in the creation of value to life.”